ignashub/mindletic-assignment/README.md

 - **npm install**: Installs frontend.
 Do it at the root folder.
 - **npm start**: Starts the project.
-- There is installation for backend.
+- There is NO installation for backend.
 Only Models/Controllers/Routes schema